Business Law Program to Host Annual IP Fall Forum September 28

 - Daniel J. Gervais, Milton R. Underwood Chair in Law at Vanderbilt University Law School and Director of the Vanderbilt Intellectual Property Program

-- Ira Steven Nathenson, Professor of Law and Founding Director and Certificate in Intellectual Property Law at St. Thomas University School of Law
+- Ira Steven Nathenson, Professor of Law and Founding Director, Certificate in Intellectual Property Law at St. Thomas University School of Law

 - R. Anthony Reese, Chancellor’s Professor of Law at UC Irvine School of Law